10 Best Forex Cards in India for Students and Tourists in 2025

 Benefits of HDFC Multi-Currency Forex Card

-• Issuance fee will be waived off if you load minimum USD1000 (or equivalent currency).
+• Issuance fee will be waived if you load a minimum of USD1000 (or equivalent currency).

 Axis Bank Multi-Currency Forex Card allows you to lock in exchange rates before you travel.
 This means you won’t have to pay any cross-currency charges and make your payments in other countries at the same rate you had loaded/reloaded your forex card.